The intent of our maths curriculum is to:

 - Learning how to support their child at home by attending a calculation workshop in school.

-Parents tell us that they value these opportunities to some into school:-
+Parents tell us that they value these opportunities to come into school:

 “Interactive and fun session – a wonderful way to spend some learning time with my child – all activities were engaging and gave ideas as to how you could do these at home.”